 - Python and/or Ruby

 I currently live in Oklahoma and will be staying in Oklahoma for quite some time.
-I am completely open to remote work.
-I have done so in the past and welcome it again.
+Remote work is welcome as I have done so in the past and welcome it again.